-Information and Decision Technologies
+Information and Decision Technology

-Prerequisite: Admission to BCom course at honours level majoring in Information Systems and approval of Head of School.
+Prerequisite: Admission to BCom course at honours level majoring in Information Systems and approval of Head of School of Information Systems.

 The role of information and models in managerial decision making and prediction.
 The role of information systems in decision making.
 Assessing the value of information systems and the contribution of information in decision making under uncertainty.
 The role of information in managerial prediction and forecasting.
 The development of computer based models to support tactical management.